Dee-chen/Tree2gd/README.rst

 In addition, you can add the following optional parameters to make the program run faster and better (especially when using multi-core operation):

--t T               Thread num.default:1.
+  -t t                 Thread num.default:1
--o O               The output dir.default:./output.
+  -o outputdir         The output dir.default:./output --step step_num_str  Which steps you need.default:123456(Choose from
---step step         which step you needs.
+                       numbers: such as '234')
---log LOG           log file name, or log will print on stdout.
+  --log logfile        log file name,or log will print on stdout --config config_file  config.ini configuration file, leave it blank to run
---config CONFIG     config.ini configuration file, leave it blank to run with default parameters and the program's own software version.
+                       with default parameters and the program's own software version.
---debug             The log file will contain the output of each software itself, which is convenient for finding errors (-log is required).
+  --debug              The log file will contain the output of each software
+                       itself, which is convenient for finding errors (-log is required)
   --only_script        Only generate scripts, not run automatically.
   --cds2tree           Use cds sequence to construct gene tree.